abrahamparayil/icfoss-and-community/chat-resposes-from-director.md

 **Hrishi: Are you saying the fonts should be release ready by October ?**

-**Anivar: Few points i want to list are fixing institutional behaviour to foss communities **
+**Anivar: Few points i want to list are fixing institutional behaviour to foss communities**

 **1. ICFOSS need to be a facilitator for both foss projects and foss requirements of government .
 It is should not a big fat research only org/  funding platform/ ownership holder foss communi produced work. **

-**Maintaining  a fair balance is the key .**
+**Maintaining  a fair balance is the key.**

 **Saying this because i invested efforts in past at icfoss and later seen many if those values washing away in last 4 years**

 **Anivar: 2.
 Major gap i see in this process is empowering room for free software choices and suggestions in government.
 I know it is not easy, but it is a continuous battle.
-This need policy briefs within government,  documenting best practices and more story telling based on foss projects and their adoptions .**
+This need policy briefs within government,  documenting best practices and more story telling based on foss projects and their adoptions.**

 **Anivar: 3. .
 Initiate and build institutional support for volunary initiatives and help them to be sustainable  communities .
 Eg. Building a Kerala rescue based preparedness stack  (i heard some good initiatives happening)**